 Usually, uric acid passes through your kidneys, which help to eliminate extra uric acid in your urine.
 But sometimes there’s too much uric acid for your kidneys to handle.
 In other cases, the kidneys can’t process a typical amount of uric acid due to an underlying condition.

 As a result, more uric acid circulates throughout your body, ending up in your ankle as uric acid crystals.

-Gout affects about 4 percent of adults in the United States.
+Gout affects about of adults in the United States.
 It tends to be more common in men because women usually have lower levels of uric acid.
 But after menopause, women start to have higher uric acid levels.
 As a result, women tend to develop gout at an older age than men do.